gcarbo01/db-schema-design-guidelines/README.md

 ## Description
 Given a business entity table, the pattern creates a separate table called ``Identification``related to a business entity table.
 One-to-Many relationship. <br>
 It is used to signify that a business entity is stored locally, but it is a copy.  <br>
-The Identification table keeps other identifiers of the business entities and metadata about the identification itself.
+The Identification table keeps other identifiers of the business entities and metadata about the identification itself. <br>
 For example: <br>
 .
 The original name of the Key. <br>
 .
 The Value of the Key  <br>
 .
 The origin application. <br>